michealamanya/Clinic/README.md

 ## Personal Contribution

-As the developer of Smart Clinic, I've personally designed and implemented every aspect of the system with a focus on creating a solution that healthcare professionals would genuinely enjoy using.
+As the developer of Smart Clinic, I, Amanya Micheal, have personally designed and implemented every aspect of the system with a focus on creating a solution that healthcare professionals would genuinely enjoy using.
 My background in both healthcare and software development has informed the design decisions throughout the project, ensuring the system addresses real-world clinical workflows while maintaining a modern technical architecture.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+The unique 3D animation effects and water-inspired design language represent my vision for bringing elegant, engaging interfaces to healthcare software - moving beyond purely functional systems to create an experience that delights users while improving clinical workflows.

-© 2025 Amanya - Smart Clinic Management System
+© 2025 Amanya Micheal - Smart Clinic Management System (Student Project)
 Contact: amanyamicheal770@gmail.com
 Portfolio: upcoming

+## Technical Requirements

+This project was developed using:
+- Python 3.9+
+- Django 5.1
+- HTML5/CSS3 with advanced 3D transformations and animations
+- JavaScript ES6+ for interactive elements
+- SQLite database (can be configured for PostgreSQL in production)

+*Login credentials for demonstration purposes:*
+- Admin: username: `amanya` / password: `amanya@256`
+- Patient: username: `abaho` / password: `amanya@256`